1. Home

 2. Guides

-The best self-driving cars will take a lot of the stress out of day-to-drive driving, while their driver-assistance tech could help prevent a collision.
+The best 'self-driving cars' will take a lot of the stress out of day-to-drive driving, while their driver-assistance tech could help prevent a collision.
 Whether it's keeping you in your lane on the motorway or maintaining a steady distance from the car in front, these cars are sure to keep you on the straight and narrow.
+Some are even so advanced they're technically capable of achieving what's known as Level 3 autonomy and are awaiting changes in legislation to make road use of this feature a reality.

 We've also included cars with self-parking features (because who enjoys parallel parking?) – some of which you don't even need to be in the car for.
 And yes, adaptive cruise control counts as self-driving technology.